armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 and it unpacks the second archive, but warns about extra data at the beginning (namely the first ZIP file).

-`p7zip` on the other hand only finds the first ZIP file and warns about extra data at the end (namely the second ZIP file):
+`p7zip` on the other hand only sees the first ZIP file and warns about extra data at the end (namely the second ZIP file):

 ```